Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 Manufacturers

-Any entity that designs, develops, or produces products with digital elements, or has them designed, developed, or produced, and markets them under their own name or trademark.
+Any entity that designs, develops, or produces products with digital elements — or has them designed, developed, or produced — and markets them under their own name or trademark.
+Crucially, if you sell software under your own brand (even if built on open-source components), you are the manufacturer for CRA purposes.

 Importers